Dogs at Weddings – How to Include Your FURRY FRIENDS in the Big Day

 Dog at a wedding ceremony sitting in front of the officiant — a heartwarming dogs at weddings moment

-CHAT WITH YOUR VENUE
+CHECK WITH YOUR WEDDING VENUE

 Not every venue or church allows dogs, so it’s always worth checking early on.
 Some of them are super dog-friendly and might even have water bowls or shady spots ready.
 Others have stricter policies regarding food being served, so make sure you check with them at your first meeting.
 There are some great links to dog-friendly wedding venues at the end of this article.